akashp1712/summarize-webpage/README.md

 ### Motivation

-Motivation of this project to make production ready API for Text Summarization.
-This project implements a NLP algorithm for extractive text summarization using Python and serves using flask API.
+Motivation of this project to make production ready API for **Text Summarization Algorithm** and leverage it for the real-world use cases.
+This project implements a NLP algorithm using Python and serves using flask API.

 ### How to start